From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs

 \section{Conclusion}

-This paper investigates the construction of conceptual spaces using input embeddings from large language models (LLMs).
-We analyze and compare the network properties of two LLMs with different scales across three scenarios.
-Our findings show that conceptual spaces can be effectively constructed from embeddings, which exhibit a small-world clustering effect.
+This paper investigates the construction of lexico-semantic networks using input embeddings from large language models (LLMs).
+We analyze and compare the network properties of LLMs with different scales across three scenarios.
+Our findings show that the lexico-semantic network can be effectively constructed from embeddings, which exhibit a small-world clustering effect.
 Additionally, models with more parameters tend to explore longer and more complex paths between concepts, partially supporting the ``scaling law''~\cite{kaplan2020scaling}.
 This study also provides an efficient approach to constructing conceptual spaces, potentially benefiting fields such as language typology and cognitive science.